-When: February 2nd and 3rd. to May 8th, 2013.
+When: January 31 – May 6, 2015.
 The Institute includes two weekends, four full-day sessions, and eight evening

 classes.
 This 80-hour program is worth 8 CEU Credits.
 The University of Maine at Augusta will award credit for SSC 317 Leadership Seminar upon

 upon paid university registration and documented completion of the Kennebec Leadership Program.